4th Battalion in Camp

 Not a great deal is known about either the photo (when it was taken, or even whether it definitely was the 7th Battalion band).
 However, it has been dated by the fact that a number of the bandsmen have "wound stripes" on their lower left sleeves.
 A wound stripe is a vertical bar, and these were only issued after July 1916.

 Private Stevens joined the 3/4th Battalion in November 1915.
 He was examined at Northallerton and enlisted at Stokesley.
 He later transferred to the 7th Battalion.
 Medical records confirm that Sidney was wounded on 4th July 1916, - almost certainly during the first days of the Somme.
-The 7th Battalion were involved the well-known action at Fricourt, and although they had withdrawn from Fricourt by 4th July it is possible that Private Stevens had been wounded earlier.
+The 7th Battalion were involved in the well-known action at Fricourt, and although they had withdrawn from Fricourt by 4th July it is possible that Private Stevens had been wounded earlier.

 If anyone can help identify the photo, or provide further information on Private Stevens, please contact the website.